Battle of Dungan's Hill: Battle

 What happened next is disputed.
 The Irish infantry managed to hold off several assaults on their position, before trying to follow their comrades into the safety of the bog.
 This made them lose their formation and the Parliamentarians got in amongst them and then surrounded them in the bogland.
 Parliamentarian accounts simply say that the Irish force was then destroyed.
 Irish accounts, however, claim that the Confederate troops surrendered and were then massacred.
 One account, by a Catholic friar named O Meallain, says that the corpses of the Irish foot soldiers were found with their hands tied.
 A recent study suggests that the Irishmen probably tried to surrender, but that, according to the conventions of 17th-century warfare, this had to be accepted before it entitled them to safety.
 In this case, it was not accepted and the infantrymen were butchered.

 Around 3,000 Confederate troops and a small number of Parliamentarians died at Dungan's Hill.
 One of the English regimental commanders, Colonel Anthony Hungerford, was shot in the mouth, a wound that invalided him out of the English Army.
 Most of the dead were Irish infantrymen killed in the last stage of the battle.
 Those prisoners who were taken were mainly officers, whom the Parliamentarians could either ransom or exchange for prisoners of their own.
-Richard Talbot (later Earl of Tyrconnell and Lord Deputy of Ireland, but then a junior cavalry officer) was among the Confederate prisoners.
+Richard Talbot (later Earl of Tyrconnell and Lord Deputy of Ireland, but then a junior cavalry officer) was among the Confederate prisoners, as was Edmund O'Dwyer.

 In the immediate aftermath of the battle, Owen Roe's Ulster Army marched through the pass of Portlester Mill to mount an effective rearguard action, routing Jones' advanced brigade and enabling the survivors of the Leinster army to escape.
 Jones, fearing O'Neill's army, did not continue the pursuit and returned to Dublin.
 O'Neill and his Ulstermen returned four months later to bury the dead Confederates.